nodecopter/summerofdrones.com/pages/index.md

 ## How?

-The nodecopter [core team](http://nodecopter.com/core) team is reaching out to sponsors to buy ~60 [drones](http://ardrone2.parrot.com/) and repair parts to be shipped from event to event in North America and Europe.
+The nodecopter [core team](http://nodecopter.com/core) team is reaching out to sponsors to buy ~80 [drones](http://ardrone2.parrot.com/) and repair parts to be shipped from event to event in North America and Europe.

-Each continent will have its own set of ~30 drones, so there will be 2 events every Saturday!
+Each continent will have 2 sets of 20 drones each.
+We aim for having 2 events every Saturday!

 ## Bring an event to your City